intel/neural-compressor/examples/onnxrt/onnx_model_zoo/vgg16/README.md

                    --output_model=path/to/save
 ```

-> Advanced usage
->
-> Replace the level of 'graph_optimization' in env_path/neural_compressor/adaptor/onnxrt_qlinear.yaml with 'ENABLE_BASIC' can get a lighter quantized model.

 ### Performance
 Usually we need to bind the program to specific cores like 4 cores to get performance under real production environments.
 **for linux**